azsk/AzTS-docs/Control coverage/Feature/VirtualMachine.md

 ### Control Spec

 > **Passed:**
-> Azure Security Center (ASC) Assessment status is in the approved status(es) list.
+> Microsoft Defender for Cloud (MDC) Assessment status is in the approved status(es) list.
 >
 > **Failed:**
-> Azure Security Center (ASC) Assessment status is not in the approved status(es) list.
+> Microsoft Defender for Cloud (MDC) Assessment status is not in the approved status(es) list.
 >
 <!--
 > **Verify:**